-In most divorces, the primary issues to be decided are alimony or spousal support, property division, and, if there are children, child custody, visitation, and child support.
+In most divorces, the primary issues to be decided are spousal support, property division, and, if there are children, child custody and child support.
 In many cases, divorcing spouses have disputes regarding their post-marriage financial arrangements, and the care and custody of their children.
 Property division and spousal support are often hotly contested issues in divorce proceedings, but the early advice of an experienced family law attorney may be able to impact the ultimate result favorably.
 Miller, Hampton & Hilgendorf is a divorce law firm in Baton Rouge, Louisiana, that can help you through the divorce process.

 Click Here To Schedule A Free Consultation >>